Class of 2021

 Alex Perez-Reyes is from Charlottesville, Virginia and received his undergraduate degree from Georgetown University in 2017.
 As a government and Russian double major in the College, his research interests focused mainly on the politics of historical memory in post-communist countries, with a focus on Poland and Ukraine.
 After graduation, Alex served as a Student Ambassador to the 2017 Astana Expo in Kazakhstan and subsequently returned to Georgetown to work in academic administration and university services.
 Alex also interned at the Wilson Center’s Cold War International History Program as a Russian Research Assistant in the Spring of 2017.
 After graduating from CERES, Alex intends to apply for a research Fulbright to study the dynamics of historical memory in southeastern Poland in order to better guide his further academic pursuits.

-Krysia Sikora graduated from Duke University majoring in Political Science with a concentration in Security, Peace, and Conflict.
-Following graduation, she moved to Poland to pursue professional soccer and learn more about her Polish heritage.
+Krysia Sikora grew up in Los Angeles and graduated from Duke University with a degree in Political Science and a certificate in Policy Journalism and Media Studies.
+Following graduation, she moved to Poland for two years to play professional soccer and learn more about her Polish heritage.
 In addition to her soccer career she studied Polish at Maria Curie Skłodowska University in Lublin.
-In MAERES, Krysia wants to examine the communist-democratic transition, as well as the rise of populism in the region.
+In CERES, Krysia has focused her studies on the rise of authoritarianism, and is particularly interested in how authoritarian and populist regimes utilize conspiracy theories and distort memory to advance their political agenda.
+At Georgetown, Krysia is also pursuing a certificate in Diplomatic Studies through the Institute for the Study of Diplomacy.

 Soren Smallwood is from Washington, D.C., and graduated from Carleton College with a degree in Russian.
 She studied abroad at Moscow State University for a semester, and spent a summer as an intern at the U.S. Embassy in Moscow.
 She is interested in gender relations and demographic issues in Russia.